-4 How does the policy accounting work?
+4. How does the policy accounting work?

 During the year, you will send us updated data at a frequency agreed when the policy starts.
-The frequency can be quarterly or every 12 months.
+The frequency can be quarterly or every twelve months.
 For policies that use our LivewireTM automated data link data can be updated monthly.
-The data is used to calculate the premium.
+After each data refresh, the cost of providing the cover will be recalculated to reflect the actual cover being provided.